GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-neo4j/docs/README.md

 without having to manage Spark services.
 Over the past decade, graph databases have become an invaluable tool for discovering fraud, understanding network operations and supply chains, disambiguating identities, and providing recommendations – among other things.
-Now, BigQuery, Spanner, and Google Cloud Storage customers will be able to easily leverage graphs to mine insights in the data.
+Now, BigQuery and Google Cloud Storage customers will be able to easily leverage graphs to mine insights in the data.